siva-ee21s125/CS6910---Fundamentals-of-Deep-Learning/Assignment-2/README.md

     python test.py
 ## PART B
+The Pretrained.py can be used for testing the iNaturalist dataset with the Pretrained Models

+    python Pretrained.py

+### Using Jupyter Notebook:
 Alternatively, there is CS6910_Assignment-2_Part_A.ipynb and CS6910_Assignment-2_Part_B.ipynb.
 You can extract it and run all the code snippets in google collab in a sequential manner

 # Part A
 Download the dataset from Google drive
 Preprocess the data
 For training the sweep of configurations
 For training and testing the neural network with best configuration

 # Part B
 Download the dataset from Google drive
 Preprocess the data
 For training and testing different neural network (RESNET50 and GOOGLENET)

-## Result:
+### Result:
-#   Part A:
+#   Part A
     The neural network had a testing accuracy of 43.35% with the following hyper parameters:

 - Number of filters [32]